AndrewCLeonard/photo-port/zz_notes.md

 -   Develop a controlled component by using state.
 -   Demonstrate conditional rendering to produce a single-page application (SPA).

+-   Use conditional rendering to display each component.
+-   Use conditional styling to enhance the user experience.
+-   Manage the application state.

 ---

 ### 20.4.2: Preview